-Abdominal palpation and measurement of symphysis-fundal distance screen for babies that are small- or large-for-gestational-age and to help detect polyhydramnios or oligohydramnios which may suggest an underlying problem with the fetus that requires further investigation and definitive prenatal diagnosis.
+Abdominal palpation and measurement of symphysis-fundal distance (fundal height) are used to screen for babies that are small- or large-for-gestational-age and to help detect polyhydramnios or oligohydramnios.
+These findings may suggest an underlying problem with the fetus that requires further investigation and definitive prenatal diagnosis.

 Definitive prenatal diagnostic tests